-The Identification Committee assisted the Commission in selecting the members of the High Level Group at the heart of the Scientific Advice Mechanism.
+The Identification Committee assists the Commission in the selection of members of the Group of Chief Scientific Advisors (formerly the High Level Group).

-The nominations were made using the statement of the qualifications ( 72 KB) of the candidates.
+The nominations are made by sponsors completing a statement of the qualifications ( 72 KB) of their candidates.

 Sir David King

 Sir David King was appointed as the UK Foreign Secretary’s Special Representative for Climate Change in September 2013.
 He was previously the Government’s Chief Scientific Advisor from 2000 – 2007, during which time he raised awareness of the need for governments to act on climate change and was instrumental in creating the Energy Technologies Institute.
 He also served as the Founding Director of the Smith School of Enterprise and Environment at Oxford; was Head of the Department of Chemistry at Cambridge University 1993-2000 and Master of Downing College at Cambridge 1995 -2000.